null

 Shop All Potting Soil

-There are many satisfactory fertilizers for houseplants.
+There are many good fertilizers for houseplants.
 For foliage plants, a fertilizer with a balanced formula of nitrogen, phosphorus, and potash, like 20-20-20 is sufficient.
 For blooming plants, use a balanced fertilizer or one that has less nitrogen (the first number in the analysis) and more phosphorus and potash.
 You may prefer to mix a powdered fertilizer in the water, or use a slow release pellet or spike.
 Fertilize consistently during periods of active growth and bloom, and fertilize less when plants are dormant or resting.
 Most green foliage plants do not need fertilizer from late November until early March if they have been fed regularly throughout the growing time.

 Shop All Fertilizers